-In order for our employees to be able to feel happy to be the members of our group, the Daiken Group has been promoting the initiatives from the perspectives of the Promotion of Diversity, Workstyle Reform, and Human Resource Development aimed at becoming the company where every employee can fully exercise their diverse values and abilities.
-While COVID-19 pandemic continues, we re-realized that our employees’ health is the source of corporate management and have newly started the initiatives for health and productivity management.
+In order for our employees to be able to feel happy to be the members of our group, the Daiken Group has been promoting the initiatives from the perspectives of the promotion of diversity, workstyle reform, human resource development, and promotion of health management.
 By continuously deploying the measures from four perspectives, we will lead to producing the favorable cycle, maximizing human resource value by improving individual performance, and improving the entire group’s corporate value.

 To steadily promote the initiatives for the promotion of diversity in a balanced way, we have set the total diversity index from the medium-term management plan GP25 2nd Stage in which the eight diversity items were indexed as our own indices and manage the goals.
 The total index in fiscal 2022 increased by 30 points from fiscal 2019, which is a benchmark, and surpassed a 20-point increase, which was the goal in the final fiscal year.
 In particular, the fact that the percentage of taking paternity leave* significantly improved contributed, and the results of the initiatives toward the improvement of the percentage of taking such leave emerged, such as the issuance of a guidebook to lead to disseminating the system and refreshing awareness and e-mail newsletters for eligible persons.
 From fiscal 2023, we changed part of the items to set goals that are more in line with the issues under the present circumstances and have been continuing to promote the initiatives as the total diversity index 3rd Stage.

 * “The percentage of male employees taking childcare leave” in the total diversity index is calculated based on the three-year total value to measure the progression rate over the years.